Medical Genetics

 A specific kind of genetic test called cancer genetic testing is performed to find genetic changes that could make a person more likely to have cancer.
 It is carried out on a DNA sample of the subject, typically taken from a biopsy or blood sample.
 The outcomes of this test can offer crucial information that can be used to estimate a person's likelihood of developing cancer and to help make decisions regarding possible preventative actions and treatments.

-A person's risk for hereditary malignancies, which are diseases brought on by inherited genetic alterations, can be assessed via cancer genetic testing.
+A person's risk for hereditary malignancies, diseases brought on by inherited genetic alterations, can be assessed via cancer genetic testing.
 Breast and ovarian cancer, colon cancer, and pancreatic cancer are a few examples of hereditary cancers.
-This kind of testing can assist in identifying people whose hereditary abnormalities in genes like BRCA1 and BRCA2 enhance their chance of contracting cancer.
+This kind of testing can assist in identifying people whose genetic abnormalities in genes like BRCA1 and BRCA2 enhance their chance of contracting cancer.

 Cancer genetic testing is also available for those who have previously received a cancer diagnosis.
-Tumor sequencing is a type of test that can assist identify the precise genetic abnormalities that are fueling the development of the malignancy.
-This information can offer suggestions for the best therapies for a given patient and help with treatment decisions.
+Tumor sequencing is a type of test that can assist in identifying the precise congenital abnormalities fueling the development of the malignancy.
+This information can suggest the best therapies for a patient and help with treatment decisions.

 It is significant to remember that other factors, besides genetic testing, affect a person's likelihood of getting cancer.
-Age, way of life, and exposure to the environment are among other aspects that are important.
-A medical geneticist or a genetic counselor should be consulted by anyone thinking about cancer genetic testing to go over the test's potential advantages and disadvantages and to assist them decide whether it is appropriate for their particular situation.
+Age, way of life, and exposure to the environment are among other essential aspects.
+A medical geneticist or a genetic counselor should be consulted by anyone thinking about cancer genetic testing to review the test's potential advantages and disadvantages and to assist them in deciding whether it is appropriate for their particular situation.

-You should obtain the counsel of a medical geneticist or other healthcare professional before performing genetic testing because the results can have a substantial impact on a person's health and the future of their family.
+You should obtain the counsel of a medical geneticist or other healthcare professional before performing genetic testing because the results can substantially impact a person's health and the future of their family.

 Diagnostic Testing

 Diagnostic testing is a category of genetic testing that identifies particular genetic disorders or diseases.
-This kind of testing is carried out to find out if a person has a genetic predisposition to a particular ailment when they are exhibiting symptoms or have a family history of it.
+It is carried out to determine if a person has a genetic predisposition to a specific ailment when exhibiting symptoms or having a family history.

 Numerous procedures, such as blood tests, tissue samples, and other laboratory techniques, can be used to conduct diagnostic testing.
-The type of genetic disorder being investigated, along with the patient's medical background and present-day symptoms, will determine the precise testing procedure.
+The type of genetic disorder being investigated, the patient's medical background and present-day symptoms will determine the precise testing procedure.

-After a sample is taken, it is examined in a lab to see if any particular genetic alterations or mutations connected to the condition being tested for are present.
-The test's outcomes can aid in the diagnosis of the ailment, the choice of the most effective course of treatment, and the gathering of crucial data for family planning.
+After a sample is taken, it is examined in a lab to see if any genetic alterations or mutations connected to the tested condition are present.
+The test's outcomes can aid in diagnosing the ailment, choosing the most effective course of treatment, and gathering crucial data for family planning.

-It is crucial to keep in mind that diagnostic testing might occasionally produce false-negative or false-positive results.
-The ethical, social, and psychological ramifications of genetic testing should also be taken into account, which is why genetic counseling is frequently advised both before and after a diagnostic test.
+It is crucial to remember that diagnostic testing might occasionally produce false-negative or false-positive results.
+The ethical, social, and psychological ramifications of genetic testing should also be considered, which is why genetic counseling is frequently advised before and after a diagnostic test.

 Treatment

-Treatment options for genetic diseases are provided by Medicana Health Group's medical genetics divisions.
-Each patient will have a unique treatment strategy based on their unique genetic condition, medical needs, and medical history.
+Medicana Health Group's medical genetics divisions provide treatment options for genetic diseases.
+Each patient will have a unique treatment strategy based on their genetic condition, medical needs, and medical history.
 Medical genetics departments may offer a variety of treatments, such as:

-- Physical Therapy: Physical therapy is helpful for a variety of inherited diseases, particularly for those that impair mobility, such muscular dystrophy.
+• Physical Therapy: Physical therapy is helpful for various inherited diseases, particularly those impairing mobility, such as muscular dystrophy.

 It's crucial to remember that not all genetic disorders can be treated, and others might not have a known treatment.
-However, Medicana Health Group's medical genetics departments are committed to offering the finest care possible to all of their patients, and they will work carefully with each patient and their family to develop a customized treatment plan that takes into account their unique requirements and objectives.
+However, Medicana Health Group's medical genetics departments are committed to offering the finest care possible to all of their patients, and they will work carefully with each patient and their family to develop a customized treatment plan that considers their unique requirements and objectives.

 Research

-A key component of medical genetics is research, which is essential for expanding our knowledge of genetic illnesses and creating new treatments.
-A group of highly qualified and experienced geneticists and researchers collaborate to conduct cutting-edge research in the field at Medicana Health Group's medical genetics divisions.
+A key component of medical genetics is research, essential for expanding our knowledge of genetic illnesses and creating new treatments.
+A group of highly qualified and experienced geneticists and researchers collaborate to conduct cutting-edge research at Medicana Health Group's medical genetics divisions.

 At Medicana Health Group, some of the fields of medical genetics study are:

-- Determination of novel genetic mutations and illnesses: Our researchers are committed to identifying novel genetic mutations and disorders in order to further our knowledge of their underlying causes and available treatments.
+• Determination of novel genetic mutations and illnesses: Our researchers are committed to identifying novel genetic mutations and disorders to further our knowledge of their underlying causes and available treatments.

-- Development of new diagnostic tests: Research in medical genetics is also concentrated on creating new, more precise diagnostic tests for genetic illnesses in order to increase the diagnostic efficiency.
+• Development of new diagnostic tests: Research in medical genetics also concentrates on creating unique, more precise diagnostic tests for genetic illnesses to increase diagnostic efficiency.

-- Creation of novel therapies: Our researchers are working to create novel, more efficient therapies for genetic diseases, such as gene therapy.
+• Creation of novel therapies: Our researchers are working to create novel, more efficient treatments for genetic diseases, such as gene therapy.

-- Genetic risk factor research: To help identify those at higher risk and create individualized prevention and treatment strategies, our experts are researching genetic risk factors for a range of illnesses, including cancer and cardiovascular disease.
+• Genetic risk factor research: To help identify those at higher risk and create individualized prevention and treatment strategies, our experts are researching genetic risk factors for various illnesses, including cancer and cardiovascular disease.

-- Personalized medicine: Research in medical genetics is also concentrated on harnessing genetic data to customize treatment and care to each patient's particular needs, ensuring that they receive the best care possible.
+• Personalized medicine: Research in medical genetics also concentrates on harnessing genetic data to customize treatment and care to each patient's particular needs, ensuring that they receive the best care possible.

 Why Choose Medicana for Medical Genetics?

-- Comprehensive care: We provide a full spectrum of services in our medical genetics department, from genetic testing and counseling to diagnostic evaluation and treatment.
-To provide a comprehensive and individualized approach to care, we collaborate with patients and their families.
+• Comprehensive care: Our medical genetics department offers a full spectrum of services, from genetic testing and counseling to diagnostic evaluation and treatment.
+We collaborate with patients and their families to provide a comprehensive and individualized approach to care.

-Contact us at +90 850 4601010 or [email protected] for more information about our medical genetics services or to make an appointment.
-Let us work with you to create a specific treatment plan and to assist you and your family comprehend the effects of genetic disorders.
+For more information about our medical genetics services or to make an appointment, contact us at +90 850 4601010 or [email protected].
+Let us work with you to create a specific treatment plan and assist you and your family in comprehending the effects of genetic disorders.